-The programme of work is divided into a number of work packages, which can be categorised into three contributing areas: DAC, DEV, and DRP.
+The programme of work is divided into three work packages, which can be categorised into three contributing areas: DAC, DEV, and DRP.

-Each Work Package has a nominated Work Package Leader, who is responsible for ensuring effective progress in achieving the work-package objectives within the constraints of the available resources and time-line for the project.
+Each Work Package has a nominated Work Package Leader, who is responsible for ensuring effective progress in achieving the work-package objectives within the constraints of the available resources and timeline for the project.

-The Project Leadership will report on project progress; significant exceptions; requests to draw on working allowance, etc., through two mechanisms:
+The Project Leadership reports on project progress; significant exceptions; requests to draw on working allowance, etc., through two mechanisms: